-In May 2020, the Company entered into a lease agreement to rent space in San Diego, California for our clinical operations team.
+In May 2020, the Company entered into a lease agreement to rent space in San Diego, California.
 The lease agreement is for three years which commenced August 1, 2020.
 Total payments under the lease will be \$337,000.
-The Company paid a security deposit of \$29,000 and is included in Other Assets on our March 31, 2021 condensed consolidated balance sheet.
+The Company paid a security deposit of \$29,000 and is included in Other Assets on the June 30, 2021 condensed consolidated balance sheets.
 At the commencement of the lease, the Company recorded an operating lease asset of \$326,000, which consists of an operating lease liability of \$317,000 and cash rent prepayment of \$9,000.

 The Company recognizes lease expense on a straight-line basis over the term of its operating lease.
-As of March 31, 2021, total future rent expense from all real estate operating leases of \$470,000 will be recognized over the remaining terms ranging from 4 to 28 months on a straight-line basis over the respective lease period.
+As of June 30, 2021, total future rent expense from all real estate operating leases of \$1,435,000 will be recognized over the remaining terms of 25 months on a straight-line basis over the respective lease period.